astropy/astrowidgets/astrowidgets/interface-definition.md

 1. `stretch` -- current image stretch. **DISCUSSION topic:** What are the values allowed here?
 String (e.g. `sqrt`) or astropy stretch object or either?
 1. `autocut_options` -- list of options for auto-cutting the data. **DISCUSSION topic:** Is this a list of strings?
 Astropy stretch objects?
 Something else? **DISCUSSION topic:** Should these be called intervals or should the documentation of it at least mention that they are called intervals in the astropy documentation?
 1. `cuts` -- current cuts. **DISCUSSION topic:** What are the values allowed here? `tuple` (e.g. `(2, 1000)`) or astropy interval object or either?
+1. `colormap_options` -- list of the colormap options, as strings.
 1. `cursor` -- location of cursor display.
 One of `top` or `bottom` or `None`.
 1. `click_center` -- if `True`, clicking on image re-centers image on that location.
 1. `click_drag` -- if `True`, pan the image by clicking and dragging.